Trevor Harris: Saskatchewan Roughriders

 On February 14, 2023, the first day of free agency, Harris signed a two-year contract with the Saskatchewan Roughriders, replacing Cody Fajardo, who coincidentally replaced Harris and signed with the Alouettes, as starting quarterback for the Riders.
 On July 15, 2023, Harris suffered a tibial plateau fracture of his right knee midway through the fourth quarter of the team's Week 6 loss to the Calgary Stampeders.
 With the team out of a playoff spot late in the season, Harris did not play again in 2023.
-In the 2024 season, Harris led the Riders to a 3-0 record with a win over the Elks and two wins over the Tiger-Cats, but he suffered another lower body injury in week 3 against the Tiger-Cats and was placed on the 6-game injured list.
+In the 2024 season, Harris led the Riders to a 3–0 record with a win over the Elks and two wins over the Tiger-Cats, but he suffered another lower body injury in week 3 against the Tiger-Cats and was placed on the 6-game injured list.
 After recovering from injury and spending the full six games in the injured list, Harris returned to face his former team, the Alouettes, for the first time since leaving as a free agent, but lost to Montreal 27–24.
 Harris had an immensely successful season, leading the CFL in passer rating and being named a divisional All-Star for the second time en route to leading the Roughriders to the West Final, where they lost to the Winnipeg Blue Bombers.

 On December 6, 2024, the Roughriders announced they had signed Harris to a one-year contract extension.
 In 2025, he led Saskatchewan to a first-place finish in the West Division with a 12–6 record.
-In the 112th Grey Cup, Harris completed 23 of 27 passes for 302 yards and a Grey Cup-record 85.2 completion percentage as the Roughriders won 25–17, marking Harris' first Grey Cup win as a starter.
+In the 112th Grey Cup, Harris completed 23 of 27 passes for 302 yards and a Grey Cup-record 85.2 completion percentage as the Roughriders won 25–17, marking Harris's first Grey Cup win as a starter.
 He was named the Grey Cup MVP.